orange-cloudfoundry/cf-ops-automation-broker/docs/maintenance_info.md

    * [ ] configure noop dashboard url with v2 using brokered guid
    * [x] test that CF CC accepts `cf update-service --upgrade reference -c params.json`
        * [x] coab implements service instance update support
-       * [ ] coab generates new `coab-fingerprint.yml` + coab-vars.yml
+       * [ ] coab generates new `coab-vars.yml`
           * [x] generify existing coab-vars provisionning code to also apply on update
           * [x] adapt git processor to support pre and post update OSB life cycle hooks
-          * [ ] adapt provisionning code in BoshProcessor+ BoshProcessorTest to support update
+          * [x] adapt provisionning code in BoshProcessor+ BoshProcessorTest to support update
              * [x] adapt create logic to update.
 Always respond with update in progress for now + dashboard url
-             * [ ] update coab-vars generation to also generate fingerprint

-             * [ ] adapt getlastoperation logic to check match of `coab-fingerprint.yml`
+             * [x] adapt getlastoperation logic to check match of `coab_completion_marker`
-             * [ ] refactor to reduce duplication between create and update
+             * [x] refactor to reduce duplication between create and update
-       * [ ] Optimize response time for noop updates
+       * [ ] Later, optimize response time for `noop` updates (i.e. the ones requested by developer which do not change the `coab-vars.yml` and hence don't trigger a COA build)
-          * if changes were applied to coab-vars.yml w.r.t.
+          * when changes were applied to `coab-vars.yml` w.r.t.
              *  git commit & git push
              *  coa pipeline triggers, potentially deploying grafana with FQDN matching brokered guid.
              *  manifest gets committed with `coab-fingerprint`
-          * [ ] if no changes will be applied to coab-vars.yml, responds with update completed + dashboard url
+          * [ ] when no changes will be applied to coab-vars.yml, respond with update completed + dashboard url
+             * currently will still response 202 accepted in progress, regardless of whether changes where made.
-   * [ ] assert coab-vars.yml now contains x-osb-cmdb
+   * [ ] assert coab-vars.yml now contains `x-osb-cmdb` param
    * [ ] assert update completes once bosh deployment completes
    * [ ] assert `reference` service instance now returns dashboard url with v2 using brokered guid
 * [ ] Implement OSB service instance update which synchronously